Muhammad-Sayyad1/predication-on-customer-chum/README.md

 # predication-on-customer-chum
-predication on customer chum base on simple deep learning
+predication on customer chum based on simple deep learning